Civlac/SRWLED-Wiki/On-Lossy-Colours.md

 if (!SEGENV.allocateData(SEGLEN)) return mode_static(); // Allocation failed
 byte* myVal = SEGENV.data;                   // Could also be an int or long or whatever.
 ```
+In this case, we are using that byte defined array for some function, but NOT to store full colour values.
-You could then refer to myVal[0] up through myVal[SEGLEN-1] within the routine.
+You could then refer to myVal[0] up through myVal[SEGLEN-1] within the routine for that function.
+You could also define a 'long', reserve it, and then store your colours in the array until you need to transfer them to the NeoPixel buffer at the end of your routine.
+See the code below.

 One problem with dynamic memory allocation at the firmware level is that it can become segmented and fail.